Free Voters: Ideology, platform and policies

-The Free Voters are a conservative party, supporting devolving more power to the local level.
+The Free Voters are a conservative, and centre to centre-right party, supporting devolving more power to the local level.
 As of 2019, the party was in opposition to the European Union's financial policies.
 In 2024, the party was described by Euractiv as including both liberals and conservatives.

 Ideologically, on the political spectrum, it has been described by some sources as being between the Free Democratic Party and the Party of Bible-abiding Christians (now merged into Alliance C - Christians for Germany), and by others as between the Christian Social Union and the Alternative for Germany (AfD).
 Europe Elects has described it as centrist.
 Politico has described the party as conservative and right-wing, noting the similarities between their rhetoric and the statements of the AfD (such as opposition to mandatory vaccination and other COVID issues).

 The Free Voters believe that local self-government should be strengthened, and demands that the European Committee of the Regions should be given a permanent position in the EU Parliament.
 Furthermore, the party supports broader online access to official information for voters to make more informed decisions.

 On the European Union, the Free Voters oppose the accession of Turkey, while supporting the Union's enlargement by including more Western Balkan states into the Union.

 MEP Joachim Streit has campaigned for the accession of Canada into the union.

 The party supports Ukraine in the Russian invasion of Ukraine and believes that Ukraine should have its full, pre-war territory restored.
 The party also supports recognizing Taiwan as an independent nation.

 The party calls for the introduction of referendums on European policy issues, a strengthening of the European Parliament, and the limitation of EU responsibilities to core issues such as promoting the internal market and migration and security policy.
 Furthermore, the party supports the creation of a European army.

 The Free Voters believe in immediate action toward organized crime, and support the "maximum use of the penal framework".
 They support more power to the police and judiciary system.

 The Free Voters support an immigration policy based on the Canadian model.
 They demand a limit on family reunification for asylum seekers and want to create return assistance.
 They push for stricter border protection for the EU, including asylum procedures, which they believe should primarily take place at the EU's external borders.

 The Free Voters support laws that ensure age-appropriate use of the internet and media and promote the expansion of addiction and violence prevention, and want to expand intergenerational care networks.